lyntan01/Orbital-Project/README.md

 *How to access this feature*:

 Users can click on *My Products* in the header of all pages.

-*or*

-Users can click on *My Beauty Routine* in the sidebar if they are currently on one of the My Products pages.
+Users can also click on *My Beauty Routine* in the sidebar if they are currently on one of the My Products pages.

 Note:
 * Only products under *Currently Using* will be reflected in *My Beauty Routine*.